MrBrunotte/worldofshape/README.md

 There is a navigation row for larger screens and a "hamburger" menu for smaller screens.
 There is also a navigation bar in the footer.

-The idea behind the navigation both from the navigation bar and the different buttons is to direct the user to the correct location so that it is easy for the user to buy the training programs or meals or get the correct information so that they will feel confident and start one of the programs.
+The idea behind the navigation both from the navigation bar, footer and different buttons is to easily direct the user to the correct location so that it is easy for the user to buy the training programs or meals or get the correct information so that they will feel confident and start one of the programs.

-The site is constructed so that the user have to do as few clicks as possible to make a purchase, this makes it more likely that the user purchases a product.
+The site is constructed so that the user have to do as few clicks as possible to make a purchase, this makes it more likely that the user purchases a product or mealplan.

 On all pages except "contact" and "Profile" there are buttons for the user to click on to join the program and get directed to a purchase opportunity.